Philippe Generali – President & CEO

 He is a member of EGTA and sits on the IRTS board.
 He holds a degree in Mathematics/Physics from the University of Orleans, and a Masters of Engineering from ENAC in France.
 Generali is an active member of the New York-based Market Research Council and from time to time immerses himself in data science classes at New York’s Flatiron School.
 Generali is a regular speaker at broadcast industry events around the world.
 Some of the most recent include: NAB (Las Vegas), Broadcast Asia (Singapore), RadioDays Europe (Berlin), World Wide Radio Summit (Los Angeles), ARF (New York), and NextRadio (London).

-Chip Jellison is the EVP of Technology and Development leading our worldwide software development efforts across Media Monitors.
+Chip Jellison is the Chief Technology Officer leading our worldwide software development efforts across Media Monitors.
 Before joining Media Monitors, he got his start in broadcasting at Precision Media in southern New Hampshire.
 While with the company, he took on more and more responsibility moving from on air positions to more back office operational tasks including light engineering, production, music and traffic scheduling and keeping the computers running at the station.

 In 1998, he joined Prophet Systems and quickly joined the development team on the Audio Wizard product, taking over Product Management and coding.
 He also joined the NexGen Digital development team early on taking on Product Management, and eventually leading the development team.
 During 2006, he worked with Philippe Generali on merging Prophet Systems into RCS and assumed his current position in 2007 when that merger was complete.